Pratap Chandra Lal: Hindustan Aeronautics Limited

 In September 1966, Lal was deputed to the Hindustan Aeronautics Limited (HAL) and took over as the managing director.
-He brought about a lot of innovations at HAL.
-He brought in a management specialist from the Indian Institute of Management Ahmedabad to take a fresh look at the problems.
+He brought about many innovations at HAL.
+He brought in a management specialist from the Indian Institute of Management Ahmedabad to take a fresh look at problems.
 A management information system was introduced for the first time.
 To improve productivity and lower costs, a production planning and control system was introduced.
 Under Lal, corporate policies regarding multiple aspects of human resource management were framed.

-He was instrumental in the establishment of the production lines for the new Mikoyan-Gurevich MiG-21 and Folland Gnat fighters, and the HS 748 freighters.
+He was instrumental in the establishment of the production lines for the new Mikoyan-Gurevich MiG-21 and Folland Gnat fighters, and HS 748 transport aircraft.

 Chief of Air Staff

-On 16 July 1969, Lal was promoted to the rank of Air Chief Marshal, the second Indian officer to hold the rank, and assumed the office of Chief of the Air Staff.
+On 16 July 1969, Lal was promoted to the rank of air chief marshal, the fourth Indian officer to hold the rank, and assumed the office of Chief of the Air Staff.

 Indo-Pakistani War of 1971

-The Indo-Pakistani War of 1971 was sparked by the Bangladesh Liberation war, a conflict between the traditionally dominant West Pakistanis and the majority East Pakistanis.
+The Indo-Pakistani War of 1971 was sparked by the Bangladesh Liberation War, a conflict between the traditionally dominant West Pakistanis and the majority East Pakistanis.
 In 1970, East Pakistanis demanded autonomy for the state, but the Pakistani government failed to satisfy these demands and, in early 1971, a demand for secession took root in East Pakistan.
 In March, the Pakistan Armed Forces launched a fierce campaign to curb the secessionists, the latter including soldiers and police from East Pakistan.
-Thousands of East Pakistanis died, and nearly ten million refugees fled to West Bengal, an adjacent Indian state.
+Thousands of East Pakistanis died, and nearly ten million refugees fled to West Bengal, a neighbouring Indian state.
 In April, India decided to assist in the formation of the new nation of Bangladesh.

-The war started on 3 December 1971 with Operation Chengiz Khan getting underway.
+The war started on 3 December 1971 with Operation Chengiz Khan.
 Aircraft of the Pakistan Air Force (PAF) mounted simultaneous attacks on seven IAF bases – Srinagar, Awantipur, Pathankot, Uttarlai, Jodhpur, Ambala and Agra.
 A radar station on the border was also hit.
 The IAF struck back.
-By 21:00hrs, the Canberras of the No.35 Squadron and No.106 Squadron, as well as No.5 and No.16 squadron were armed and ready for their foray deep into Pakistan.
+By 21:00hrs, the Canberras of the No. 35 Squadron and No. 106 Squadron, as well as No. 5 and No. 16 Squadrons, were armed for a foray deep into Pakistan.
 These flew against eight Western Pakistani airbases: Murid, Mianwali, Sargodha, Chandhar, Risalewala, Rafiqui, and Masroor.
-In total, 23 combat sorties were launched that night, inflicting heavy damage to Sargodha and Masroor airbases.
+In total, 23 combat sorties were launched that night, inflicting heavy damage on Sargodha and Masroor airbases.
 The PAF units stationed on these airfields had to operate from taxiways for the following two days.
 Through the night the Indian Air Force also struck the main East Pakistani airfields of Tejgaon, and later Kurmitola.
-At the same time, the Indian Air Force was deploying additional aircraft to its forward airfields for the strikes that were to follow the next morning.
-Within days, India was able to achieve air superiority.
+At the same time, the Indian Air Force was deploying additional aircraft to its forward airfields for strikes that were to follow the next morning.
+Within days, India achieved air superiority.